 There are few lifts that make you feel like a beast with each rep, and that list practically starts and ends with the deadlift.
 Sure, a big bench is nice, but not if your spotter is pulling the weight up himself.
 Big squat numbers seem to come with reps that go halfway down (at best).
 But, there is no cheating a deadlift.
 The deadlift is simply you against the bar.
 You can either bring that weight up and lock it out or you cannot.
 If you want to have a thick back, deadlifts are a must.
+If you want to display deadlift dominance, read on.

 Here are some quick tips for dominating the mother of all lifts – the deadlift.